lsjj1999/TurtleBot3_Control/README.md

 ![스크린샷, 2023-06-15 13-08-59+](https://github.com/lsjj1999/TurtleBot3_Control/assets/45039229/4fc14e3a-89b8-4391-a763-d04d6636ef25)

-If you run the code, you can check the reference point and the location of the current turtle bot displayed in real time.
+If you run the code, you can check the reference point and the location of the current Turtlebot displayed in real time.

 ![Figure_1](https://github.com/lsjj1999/TurtleBot3_Control/assets/45039229/dc0efe0d-c52c-4c51-8ed8-4c352c6395a5)

-After one lap of turtlebot and it goes near to the initial point, the code terminated then and plot the graph of whole trajectory.
+After one lap of Turtlebot and it goes near to the initial point, code terminated and then plot the graph of whole trajectory.

 ![ppc](https://github.com/lsjj1999/TurtleBot3_Control/assets/45039229/55dcae50-b6dc-4997-96b6-cf020bb403d0)

-And in the case of controller_pidppc.py, it also plots velocity graph of turtlebot.
+And in the case of controller_pidppc.py, it also plots velocity graph of Turtlebot.

 ![pidppcvel](https://github.com/lsjj1999/TurtleBot3_Control/assets/45039229/a5ec7ec4-0035-4842-8aac-cd0715dce9fc)